Author: Sehaj Sarin

 According to data census 2011, the number of child labourers in India is 10.1 million of which 5.6 million are boys and 4.5 million are girls.

-Constitutional Loopholes Preventing Implementation:
+Loopholes in Constitution Preventing Implementation:

 The Child Labour (Protection and Regulation) Amendment Act 2016 seems progressive at a first glance.
 It prohibits the working of children in hazardous occupations.
 However, it possesses certain drawbacks.